samuelpita/samuelpita/README.md

-- Hi, I’m @sammuu0, or Sam...
+- Hi, I’m @samuelpita, or Sam.
-- I am a student who's really bad at handing things in on time.
 - I like croissants dipped in chocolate!
-- I don't know what I'm supposed to type here.
+- I am currently learning web development, and Svelte.
+- I'm still totally new to GitHub (even though I had this account for a while)

 <!---
 sammuu0/sammuu0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.